 - The installer ISO is small in size and doesn’t take much space even after installation.

 This distro is specialized for using for penetration testing and network security.
-It comes preinstalled with some hacking and networking tools similar to the Kali Linux.
+It comes preinstalled with some hacking and networking tools similar to Kali Linux.
 This distro is not designed to be installed on a hard drive.
-Rather you can use Pentoo in any USB devices for use on the go.
+Rather you can use Pentoo in any USB device for use on the go.

 Key Features of Pentoo

 - It uses the Xfce desktop manager with a lot of customization options.

 - This distro uses a modified Linux kernel with pen-testing tools.

 - You can save the configuration into the USB stick.